WZBSocialScienceCenter/lda/README.rst

 Requirements
 ------------

 Python 3.6+ is required.
-The following packages are required
+The following packages are required and will be installed along with with *ldafork* when you use *pip*:

 - numpy_
 - pbr_